tanhuy998/context-js/README.md

 ## Controller that return response's body

-We can annotate annotate a controller to return the response body
+We can annotate a controller to return the response body

 Syntax: